George O. Stadnik, Lumia Artist

-Digital Lumia compositions are recorded as Blue Ray DVD's or as individual frames in archival limited edition Giclee prints.
+Digital Lumia are also available as archival Giclee prints.